mcmenaminadrian/riscyforth/riscyforth.md

 Forth itself.

-**riscyforth** aims to support the Forth 2012 standard but not all words here are part of the standard and not all the standard is (currently) supported.
+**riscyforth** aims to support the Forth 2012 standard but not all words here are part of the standard and not quite all of the standard is (currently) supported.

 It should be noted that **riscyforth** is a 64 bit Forth - i.e., cells are 8 bytes wide by default.

 **riscyforth** is copyright (c) Adrian McMenamin, 2020 - 2022.

+# OPTIONS

+        -h, -u
+            Show usage message

+        -v
+            Show verbose output (default is verbose output is suppressed).

+        -i filepath
+            Include Forth file found at filepath

+# EXAMPLES

+        riscyforth -i ./src/exceptions.fth
+            Load the Forth exceptions code on startup from the src directory.

 # FORTH WORDS

-An alphabetical list of Forth words implemented on **riscyforth** follows.
+An alphabetical list of core Forth words implemented on **riscyforth** follows.
 A word in the Forth 2012 Core which is not yet implemented (and may never be) is also noted for the convenience of those porting code.